Edinburgh Corporation Tramways

 Edinburgh Corporation Tramways conductor

-An unusual shot of an Edinburgh conductor, taken on the last evening of operation, 16th November 1956.
+An unusual shot of an ECT conductor, taken on the last evening of operation, 16th November 1956.
 With thanks to Stephen Howarth.

 Edinburgh Corporation Transport armbands

-World War II armbands for Auxiliary Conductor No 7, dark blue serge and white linen (probably); the latter is presumably the earlier of the two, the higher quality serge example replacing it.
+Second World War armbands for Auxiliary Conductor No 7, dark-blue serge and printed white linen; the latter was presumably the earlier of the two, the higher quality serge example replacing it.

 Not strictly speaking a uniform item, but a Glengarry cap badge worn by members of the Edinburgh Tramways Pipe Band — brass.
 With thanks to David Fraser for this information.
 Author's Collection.